bigkahuna443/SkinModHelper/README.md

 1. Player, Other Self, and other sprites defined in Sprites.xml
 2. Portraits
 3. Textboxes
+4. Particles (death, dream block, feather)
+5. More by request!

 Setting up your skin mod correctly requires some configuration.
 See the [guide](docs/guide/README.md) for more information.